pprachas/struc_func_fiber_network/simple_chain/README.md

 |``xx.py``|Runs bisection solver and outputs critical strain transition point |
 |``run_xx.py``|Scripts to create directories and files to perform parameter sweep and save critical strain transition|

+Note that bash scripts to run jobs in bulk are also provided for convenience.

 Additional information on code in on plots can be found in ``plot`` directory.